IMOCA 60

+Ropeye IMOCA 60, in the port of Ystad 2017.

-The IMOCA ("Open 60") is a 60ft (18.3 m) development class monohull sailing yacht governed by the International Monohull Open Class Association (IMOCA).
+The IMOCA ("Open 60") is a 60 ft (18.3 m) development class monohull sailing yacht governed by the International Monohull Open Class Association (IMOCA).
 The class pinnacle event are single or two person ocean races, such as the Route du Rhum and the Vendée Globe and this has been intimately linked to design development within the class.
 The class is recognised by World Sailing.

 Class description

 The class is of "open" design: the boat is measurement controlled, and designers have freedom within the rules.
 Several parts including the mast, boom and the canting keel ram and fin are one design for safety reasons.

 After several severe incidents in the early years of the class a self righting capability was introduced.
 Each boat must be able to self-right itself at any time.
 Every boat must prove this capability in a 90 degree or 180 degree test.

 Dimensions

 Design restrictions include the hull length to be between 59 and 60 ft and maximum draft of 4.5 m.
 The length including the bowsprit may not exceed 20.12 m.
 The max beam is 5,85 m.
 A maximum of four ballast tanks is allowed.
 Each of them has a limit in size.